 The Board of Legislators is composed of 15 members who oversee all aspects of County Government.

-These members are elected to four year terms.
+The members are elected to four year terms.
 While members represent roughly equal numbers of residents, the districts vary greatly in geographical size.

-The St. Lawrence County Board of Legislators develops local policies and procedures for the departments and County as a whole.
+The St. Lawrence County Board of Legislators develops local policies and procedures for departments and the County as a whole.
 They review and adopt a County Budget that provides cost effective services for the taxpayers of St. Lawrence County.

 The committees and the departments who report to them are as follows: